isomerpages/nrf-ctrlshift/_stories/2022 stories/Transforming Singapore’s Landscape with Technology.md

 A haven for businesses, academics, students and families to work, live, play and learn —           that’s what Singapore’s first smart digital district aims to create.

 Sounds too good to be true?
-See it for yourself at Punggol Digital District (PDD) when it’s ready in 2024.Master planned and developed by JTC, the 50-hectare urban district will incubate 28,000 jobs and allow next-gen talents to hone their skills, thanks to industry collaboration.
+See it for yourself at Punggol Digital District (PDD) when it’s ready in 2024.
+Master planned and developed by JTC, the 50-hectare urban district will incubate 28,000 jobs and allow next-gen talents to hone their skills, thanks to industry collaboration.

 In Singapore’s quest to continually reinvent ourselves, we are creating a technology-savvy society that empowers people to dream big and guides them towards success.